ConnerOrth/ConnerOrth/README.md

 ### Hi there 👋,
 #### my name is Conner.
-I'm a father, software developer, hiker, autist.
+I'm a father, software developer, hiker, boulderer, autist.
 Specialized in #CSharp and #dotNetCore.

 Passionate about the puzzle-solving of software, design patterns, clean code/ architecture.
 Spreading the love for this amazing puzzle-solving job that is Software Development.